OpenMDAO/OpenMDAO/openmdao/docs/features/recording/saving_data.rst

     Solver
     recording_options

-Recording on Solvers is nearly identical to recording on Systems with the additon of options for recording absolute and relative error.
+Recording on Solvers is nearly identical to recording on Systems with the addition of options for recording absolute and relative error.
 Below is a basic example of adding a recorder to a solver object and recording absolute error.

 .. embed-code::